Green9090/Green9090.github.io/_posts/2024-03-15-weather-data.md

 **Downloading and Unpacking the Station Data**

 Now that we have a station we're interested in, it's time to track down the data file.
 We'll be using NOAA's (National Oceanic and Atmospheric Administration) [daily weather database](https://www.ncei.noaa.gov/pub/data/ghcn/daily/by_station/).
 This website is a list of all of the daily station data NOAA provides, one file for each station.
 Press Control+F on your keyboard to bring up a search box, and copy the station ID you're interested in into the box.
-You may need to wait a moment for your browser to locate the right file (this is a LONG list), but after a few moments you should be taken to a link to the data file you want.
+You may need to wait longer than you expect for your browser to locate the right file (this is a LONG list), but after a few moments you should be taken to a link to the data file you want.
 In my case, I'm downloading the file [USC00052223.csv.gz](https://www.ncei.noaa.gov/pub/data/ghcn/daily/by_station/USC00052223.csv.gz).

 The next step is to unpack this file.
 I found that the native Windows unzipping program was not capable of opening this .gz file for some reason.
 The free, open source unzipping program [7-zip](https://www.7-zip.org/download.html) is a good way to open these if you don't already have a program that can manage it.
 Once you have the file open, click the extract button on 7-zip (or any other unzipping software) to take the .csv file out of the archive.